intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 properties.

-At the action graph building stage for each requested AOT compilation target - SPIR-V-based (such as Gen targets) and/or non-SPIR-V-based (such as PTX) - the driver adds an `aspect-filter` action which filters out input file table rows with device code modules using features unsupported on current target.
+At the action graph building stage for each requested AOT compilation target - SPIR-V-based (such as Intel Graphics targets) and/or non-SPIR-V-based (such as PTX) - the driver adds an `aspect-filter` action which filters out input file table rows with device code modules using features unsupported on current target.
 Then the output table goes as input into the AOT stage, and the prior filtering